 Premiums are relatively low-cost, so this type of insurance can be a good idea to protect you against any accidents or errors caused by your negligence.
 Some companies allow you to increase your policy to cover any costs caused by your dog – for example if it bites somebody or it needs taking care of if you fall ill.

 Pet insurance schemes in Belgium are available to cover the costs of any medical bills, tests, or surgery that your pet requires.
-It is possible to obtain pet insurance for as little as €135 a year, but these costs can increase significantly depending on your type of pet, the pet’s medical history, and the level of cover you require.
+It is possible to obtain pet insurance for as little as €135 a year, but these costs can increase significantly depending on your type of pet, the pet’s medical history, and the level of coverage you require.

 If you are self-employed in Belgium, you are entitled to basic social protection, but you must join a social insurance fund to obtain this.
 The overall sum you will need to contribute depends on your income.

 The standard coverage includes the likes of health insurance, child benefit, and state pension.
 As with employees, freelancers in Belgium can take out extra insurance policies to cover other areas.
 You can find out more about this on the website of the National Institute for the Social Security of the Self-employed.

-Legal insurance is an optional type of cover that will help you pay the costs of any legal action, such as solicitors fees, should you be involved in a dispute.
+Legal insurance is an optional type of coverage that will help you pay the costs of any legal action, such as solicitors fees, should you be involved in a dispute.
 Policies are usually offered with a maximum pay-out sum and exclusions apply depending on how expensive and wide-ranging the policy is.

 Commercial insurance in Belgium